 - Skateboarding, rollerblading, scooter riding and BMX bicycle riding can be a HAZARDOUS ACTIVITY that may result in SERIOUS INJURY.
-The use of personal safety gear and equipment (helmets, elbow pads, kneepads and protective clothing) is strongly recommended. - The use of a protective helmet is mandatory for anyone 15 years of age or younger. - No use allowed when equipment is wet or icy.
-No use allowed during lightening storms. - Please be respectful and courteous of other users and neighbors. - Abusive, threatening or obscene language is prohibited. - Alcohol, Tobacco and Drugs are prohibited. - If you see someone acting inappropriately, be a mentor and a leader and share tips on skate park etiquette. - No competitive or demonstration events are allowed without prior approval of Parks and Recreation Department. - Keep the park clean No glass containers inside the fenced area.
+The use of personal safety gear and equipment (helmets, elbow pads, knee pads, and protective clothing) is strongly recommended. - The use of a protective helmet is mandatory for anyone 15 years of age or younger. - No use allowed when equipment is wet or icy.
+No use allowed during lightning storms. - Please be respectful and courteous of other users and neighbors. - Abrasive, threatening or obscene language is prohibited. - · Alcohol, Tobacco, and Drugs are prohibited. - If you see someone acting inappropriately, be a mentor and a leader and share tips on skate park etiquette. - No competitive or demonstration events are allowed without prior approval of Parks and Recreation Department. - Keep the park clean No glass containers inside the fenced areas.
 Please use the Town recycling and rubbish containers.
 No littering allowed!

-In case of emergency - Police/Fire/Medical: Dial 9-1-1

-Report vandalism, suspicious or criminal activity to:
+In case of emergency - Police/Fire Medical: Dial 9-1-1 Report vandalism, suspicious or criminal activity to:

-Police Department 568-6255
+Police Department 568-6255 or Parks and Recreation Department 568-9470